 We operate a waitlist system.
 Following the interview stage, some candidates may be placed on the waitlist.
 If you are waitlisted, you are invited to engage with us via Kira, a video interview platform to further assess your candidacy.
 You will receive a decision update at scheduled date(s).
 Each year, a number of waitlist candidates are successful in getting a place on the programme.

-Stephanie Thrane, Early Career Admissions Director, shares her advice on applying to our Early Career programmes.
+Alexandra Barnett, Graduate Masters Recruitment and Admissions Director, shares her advice on applying to our Masters in Financial Analysis programme.

 Do you have what we’re looking for?
 Every year we receive thousands of applications and select only the very best to join us.
 Send us your CV and receive feedback on your suitability for the MFA programme.

 We accept strong undergraduate degrees (minimum 2:1) in a numerate discipline such as finance, accounting, economics, engineering, chemistry, physics, math, computer science and business and management or other proof of quantitative ability.
 You must complete your undergraduate degree prior to the start of the programme in September.

 If you’ve lived in a non-English speaking country and/or your undergraduate degree wasn’t taught in English, you’re required to prove their English fluency through an English language speaking test.
 We recommend you take this when applying for the programme.
 If you apply without a test score, your application may still be reviewed.